bugs-glitch/shows/README.md

 # shows
-asset re-host for the fairly oddparents nick.com thing (band aid fix)
+asset re-host for all the nick.com microsites